 PrivateVPN is a strong and reliable service that lets you keep all of your devices nice and secure anywhere in the world.
 With the VPN running, you’ll be able to safely stream, surf, and download content from the web with full anonymity.
 PrivateVPN accomplishes this without sacrificing speed or ease of use, making it one of the best VPNs for your daily activities.
 You’ll find it also works perfectly on smartphones, desktop PCs, and even Fire TV thanks to a lightweight and streamlined interface.

 PureVPN also offers useful security features that keep you safe online, as well.
 It starts with a zero-logging policy on traffic, an automatic kill switch, solid 256-bit AES encryption on all data, and DNS leak protection.
-These work alongside the company’s self-owned network of 750 servers in 180 different countries, providing a ton of options for fast, safe, and secure connections.
+These work alongside the company’s self-owned network of 2,000+ servers in 140+ countries, providing a ton of options for fast, safe, and secure connections.